|Last updated 17 July 2023

 in the tropical weather.
 However Qantas management in Sydney knew

 Cocos was the key to their proposed Australia-South Africa service.
 A

 refuelling point midway across the Indian Ocean was essential for

-Lockheed Constellations to operate the route
+their newly-ordered Lockheed Constellations to operate to South Africa on a route Sydney-Perth-Mauritius-Johannesburg.

 An initial route proving flight was conducted by Captain Lewis Ambrose in Lancastrian VH-EAS in November 1948, carrying a party of Qantas, DCA, MET and Shell Oil Co officials.
 Prior to the flight, senior QEA Captain R.B.Tapp was taken from Singapore to Cocos by RAF Sunderland flying boat to inspect the disused runway.
 He reported that the metal PSP matting was badly rusted with vegetation growing through and recommended the Lancastrian use the parallel taxiway which ran in front of the Tower building.
 Flight Navigator Jim Cowan later recalled: